aliencaocao/netease_cloudmusic_discord_rpc/README.md

 Download the executable binary (exe) from the Release page, Keep the exe running.

-The program will not show any window and will run in the background.
+If you close the program window with X, the program will continue to run in the background as a tray icon.
+Right-click the tray icon to control the program.

 The program must be opened in UAC mode (Administrator permission) to work properly.
 Please right-click on the exe, click Properties, and check "Run as administrator" on the Compatibility page.